 While this creates a nice, slim stem for your flower, it may be challenging for some crocheters to work into.

-If you have difficulty working into small rounds, you may instead replace rounds 4 to 13 with continuing rounds of 6 stitches each (1sc into each st around, join).
+If you have difficulty working into small rounds, you may instead replace rounds 4 to 13 with continuing rounds of 6 stitches each (1sc into each st around, join, ch 1).

 Choose whichever method works best for you!

-With yarn E (green), make a magic ring (or ch 4, sl st into 1st st to form ring, ch 1).
+With yarn C (green), make a magic ring (or ch 2, work rnd 1 into 2nd ch from hook).

 Rnd 1: 9hdc into ring, sl st into 1st to join, ch 1 (9).